 On that note, for all but the farthest or nearest BOL’s and sure you plot at least one reliable route for each type of movement, vehicular and on foot.

 If you’re contemplating purchasing land for your retreat, let me give you a few pointers.

-The ideal BOL should be close enough to your home to quickly get to it, yet far enough away from the turmoil that is about to happen.
+Ideally, you should be able to get to it within a day, whether by foot or by car.
 50 to 100 miles should be far enough if you’re planning to get there by car, 25 to 50 miles if you’re planning to get there on foot.